rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 This tutorial picks up from <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/README.md">this README to the mac-setup script tutorial</a>, which provides someone new to Macs specific steps to configure and run scripts to install apps on Macs.
 So first finish reading that about "shbangs" and grep for Bash shell versions.

-NOTE: This page is still actively under construction (as of April 26, 2018).
+NOTE: This page is still actively under construction (as of May 29, 2018).

 ## Traps